pfheatwole/thesis/source/foil_geometry.rst

    They're messy, but I do like the fact that they highlight the fact that you **can** use pointwise data in a linear interpolator just as easily.

-.. csv-table:: Model wing geometry data at panel’s ends
+.. csv-table:: Wind tunnel wing geometry data at panel’s ends
    :header: :math:`i`, :math:`y` [m], :math:`z` [m], :math:`c` [m], :math:`r_x`, :math:`r_{yz}`, :math:`\\theta` [deg]

    0, -0.688,  0.000, 0.107, 0.6, 0.6, 3